EoinTravers/hugo.eointravers.com/content/post/web-1/index.md

 1. **How the Web Works** [this post]
 2. [Choosing the Right Tools for the Job](../web-2/)
-3. Doing Things the Hard Way [coming later]
-4. Setting the Scene: HTML and CSS [coming later]
+3. Setting the Scene: HTML and CSS [coming later]
-5. Making it Move: JavaScript and jQuery [coming later]
+4. Making it Move: JavaScript and jQuery [coming later]
-6. Saving Data [coming later]
+5. Saving Data [coming later]
-7. The Fancy Stuff: Animation, Canvas Rendering, Multimedia, and More [coming later]
+6. The Fancy Stuff: Animation, Canvas Rendering, Multimedia, and More [coming later]

 # Part 1: How the Web Works